 The main entrance to Seville Cathedral for cultural or tourist visits is via the Puerta del Principe (sometimes also referred to as San Cristobal) on the south of the building on the Plaza de Triunfo opposite from the Real Alcazar.
 A full-scale copy of the Giraldillo weather vane statue that tops the bell tower is seen here.

-NOTE: Online skip-the-line tickets currently use the group entrance Puerta del Lagarto, which is to the north of La Giralda clock tower.
+NOTE: Online skip-the-line tickets often use the group entrance Puerta del Lagarto, which is to the north of La Giralda clock tower, and visit the tower first at the timeslot reservation time stated on the ticket.
+This is a good option to not waste more time while waiting to enter the tower.

-Visitors pass through a small exhibition area that contains works by amongst others Murillo and Zurbaran but the best art is in the chapels, vestries, and treasury.
+Visitors entering through the main Puerta del Principe pass through a small exhibition area that contains works by amongst others Murillo and Zurbaran but the best art is in the chapels, vestries, and treasury.

 As the side aisles are mostly empty, the first impression upon entering the cathedral is a sense of immense space.
 The church is visually long and wide with the slender pillars emphasizing the height of the flamboyant vaulting.
 Much of the vaulting is fairly unadorned and simple with the noticeable exception of the central parts of the nave and transept that are highlighted by plateresque tracery.